 I love the idea of giving zucchini an elegant step-up in the summer vegetable arena.
 The cake looked lovely but not pretentious.
 There was no hint that there was any zucchini in the final product at all.
 It was flavorful but not too rich.
 This is a wonderful, indulgent dessert that lifts the humble zucchini to a new level.

 I only needed 1 zucchini.
-It was a little large by grocery store standards, but not so large you would find it on the hood of your car after church.
+It was a little large by grocery store standards, but not so large you’d find it on the hood of your car after church.
 The baking time was spot-on.
 The cake took about 2 1/2 hours to cool and it released from the pan without any problem.
 It was so moist that there was a little cake left on the tube part of the Bundt pan but it was not underdone.

 The ganache was rich and silky smooth and took very little time to prepare.